tbpatj/Particle-Morph-Engine/readme.md

 # How to create particle groups

+The basis of the project is that you can create particle groups which can then be interacted with, manipulated, disabling, re-enabling, and what ever you can think up beyond that.
+Below I will show how you can create a particle group.

 ## Basic Example

 below is a basic example of setting up a new particle group.